jarun/nnn/README.md

   - Select multiple files; copy, move, delete selection
   - Batch rename/move/delete (needs vidir)
   - Show directories in custom color (default: blue)
-  - Spawn SHELL in the current directory
+  - Spawn a subshell in the current directory
   - Run custom scripts in the current directory
   - Change directory at exit (*easy* shell integration)
   - Edit file in EDITOR or open in PAGER